 Jo’s professional experience includes over 25 years teaching in both the K-12 and post-secondary systems in B.C., working as a policy analyst and curriculum manager for the First Nations Education Steering Committee, an advisor to B.C.’s Ministry of Education, and a faculty associate in Simon Fraser University’s (SFU) teacher education program.
 Jo has also been involved in curriculum development and resource writing, professional learning through inquiry networks, and Indigenous education.
 She participated in various aspects of educational transformation in B.C.’s K-12 system and the development of Indigenous education policies, and managed and contributed to the development of authentic Indigenous teacher resource guides.
 She is exploring the connections between Indigenous-informed pedagogies and authentic assessment.

-This event is brought to you in partnership by BCcampus, Royal Roads University, and Deloitte.
+This event is brought to you through a partnership with BCcampus, Royal Roads University, and Deloitte.